Lucid Air: History

 By May 2019, the Air was available for pre-order in the United States and Canada, with plans slated for China.
-In an interview, CEO Peter Rawlinson stated that China was projected as a significant market for Lucid Motors due to their intensive usage patterns, for which the Air is best suited.
+In an interview, CEO Peter Rawlinson stated that China was projected as a significant market for Lucid due to their intensive usage patterns, for which the Air is best suited.
+As of 2026 Lucid has decoupled from the China market citing competition.
+Lucid has sourced batteries and final assembly of the Air in Saudi Arabia for the Saudi market.

 In a 2019 interview, Rawlinson outlined that the US$100,000-plus vehicle could be the first stage of a much bigger vision, which could achieve a level of energy efficiency that combined with a ubiquitous fast charging network, would counteract the need for larger batteries.
-Rawlinson said that Lucid Motors aims to improve energy efficiency to 5 miles/kWh compared to an industry average of 3 miles/kWh.
-Rawlinson further predicted that the price of batteries was expected to drop to US$100 / kWh within the next decade, which he believes will enable Lucid Motors to produce a luxury EV for less than US$30,000.
+Rawlinson said that Lucid aims to improve energy efficiency to 5 miles/kWh compared to an industry average of 3 miles/kWh.
+Rawlinson further predicted that the price of batteries was expected to drop to US$100 / kWh within the next decade, which he believes will enable Lucid to produce a luxury EV for less than US$30,000.

-On June 30, 2020, Lucid Motors said that they expected the Lucid Air to be "the world's most aerodynamically efficient luxury car when it goes into production".
+On June 30, 2020, Lucid said that they expected the Air to be "the world's most aerodynamically efficient luxury car when it goes into production."
 The company "achieved a new benchmark in aerodynamic efficiency for its luxury electric car … with tests recently completed at Windshear's advanced rolling-road wind tunnel, the automaker verified a coefficient of drag of 0.21."

-On May 5, 2022, Lucid Motors announced that it was raising prices of its luxury Air sedan beginning June 1.
+On May 5, 2022, Lucid announced that it was raising prices of its luxury Air sedan beginning June 1.
 The price hikes would push the base price of the Air sedan up as much as 13%.